 What documents are required to complete an assessment?

 - Current photo ID for all household members over 18 years old

 - Most current electric/water bill or mortgage/rental statement

 - If the bills aren’t in your name, complete ECCO’s Documentation of Physical Address form

 - Complete ECCO’s Declaration of Insurance Status form

 - Proof of income for all household members over the age of 18 years old

 - If employed: pay stubs for the last 30 days

-- If receiving unemployment insurance – 2021 Benefit Verification letter or paystub
+- If receiving unemployment assistance/TANF/FI – provide the government award letter or paystub

 - If performing an undocumented job – complete ECCO’s Statement of Income from Employer form